Scarabyte/SSW690-Project/docs/DevelopmentPlan.md

   * Target/Deployment Hardware
 * Back up plan (individual and project)
 * Review Process:
+  * Leverage the sprint retrospective - review contributions from the past week/sprint.
   * Will you do architecture, usability, design, security, privacy or code reviews?
   * What approach will you use for the reviews (formal, informal, corporate standard)?
   * Who is responsible for the reviews and resolving any issues uncovered by the reviews?